ausraf720/T2A2/README.md

 ### Advantages:

 * PostgreSQL is free and open-source.
-This is perfect for junior web-developers who are building smaller applications, such as this one, and need a free and easily accessible database system where they can improve their skills and begin to demonstrate their abilities without any cost.
+This is perfect for junior web-developers who are building smaller applications, such as this one, and need a free and easily accessible database system where they can improve their skills and begin to demonstrate their abilities without any extra cost.

 * PostgreSQL is also very old and thus well-established in terms of SQL-based database systems, and has lots of functionality, more-so than something such as the more popular MySQL.
 PostgreSQL supports and is compatible with all SQL features, unlike MySQL, so it’s advantageous for developers who need the full power of SQL.